TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Tree/Index.rst

 selectTree
 ==========

-This page describes the :ref:`select <columns-select>` type with renderType='selectTree'.
+A field with the render type `selectTree` displays hierarchical data in a tree.

-A tree for selecting hierarchical data items.
+.. include:: /Includes/Images/Styleguide/RstIncludes/SelectTree1.rst.txt

 .. toctree::
    :titlesonly: